ahansenlab/AbsLoopQuant_analysis_code/README.md

 #### Redistribution of multimapping reads (redistribute_multimapped_reads.py)

-This script recovers reads within a user-defined region of interest that fail to map uniquely to the genome, and redistributes each one randomly among its possible positions.
+This Python script recovers reads within a user-defined region of interest that fail to map uniquely to the genome, and redistributes each one randomly among its possible positions.
 The input is a .pairs file (or a list of .pairs files) containing pairs where one or both sides are multimapping and possibly map to the region of interest.
 The output is a new .pairs file with new positions assigned to multimapping reads.

 Example usage:
 ```